 Can be targeted by scammers

-Escrow accounts contain large amounts of money and they can be attractive targets for scammers.
+Escrow accounts contain large amounts of money and can be attractive targets for scammers.
 Cyber thieves usually set up fake websites to phish for your personal information.
-They can get your name, bank account no, and even your credit card number.
-Some even go to lengths to even set up fake phone lines to build up trust with you.
+They can get your name, bank account number, and credit card number.
+Some even go to lengths to set up fake phone lines to build your trust.

 The bottom line on escrow accounts

-Opening an escrow account is an essential part of the process when purchasing a property.
-It may be required depending on the kind of loan you acquired.
+Opening an escrow account is an essential part of purchasing a property.
+It may be required depending on the kind of loan you acquire.
 Having an escrow account can help you get peace of mind.
-Since they offer protection for you and this is a convenient solution for paying your taxes and insurance.
+Since they offer protection for you, this is a convenient solution for paying your taxes and insurance.

-Depending on the requirements of your loan, maintaining a mortgage escrow account may or may not be required.
+Maintaining a mortgage escrow account may or may not be required depending on your loan requirements.
 Most mortgage lenders allow homeowners like you to make property tax payments directly to the county assessor and homeowners insurance payments to their insurance provider.
-However, to have this option, they usually require a loan-to-value ratio below 80% meaning you already made a down payment of at least 20% on your property.
+However, to have this option, they usually require a loan-to-value ratio below 80%, meaning you already made a down payment of at least 20% on your property.

 In conclusion

-Having an escrow account is common financial tool mortgage lenders and servicers use.
-This helps ensure that your responsibilities as a homeowner are met without much hardship on your part.
-Your main responsibility is making your mortgage payment.
-If escrow is not really required, you may want to use alternative methods for your funds.
+Having an escrow account is familiar financial tool mortgage lenders and servicers use.
+This helps ensure that your responsibilities as a homeowner are met without much hardship.
+Your primary responsibility is making your mortgage payment.
+If escrow is not required, you may want to use alternative methods for your funds.

-Now that you have read about escrow accounts, please don’t hesitate to ask us any questions if you have something in mind, especially when it comes to homeowners’ insurance in Denver, CO.
+Now that you have read about escrow accounts, please don’t hesitate to ask us any questions if you have something in mind, especially regarding homeowners’ insurance in Denver, CO.
 You may contact us via our phone numbers and email.
 Please also don’t hesitate to check our other blog entries about homeowners insurance.
 Have a great day!